Date: Sat 17 June 2023

-*Please note new location: Evanston Gardens Community Centre, 65 Angle Vale Rd, Evanston Gardens
+Location: Evanston Gardens Community Centre, 63-65 Angle Vale Rd, Evanston Gardens

 Bookings: No bookings required, just drop in

 Repair Cafes provide a free meeting space where community members can work with skilled volunteers to repair items that would otherwise go to waste.
 Our volunteers have skills in electrical repairs (small appliances), jewellery repairs, sewing and mending clothing, general repairs (mechanical/woodwork) and bikes.
 Services are provided free of charge but customers can choose to make a small donation to support the service if they wish.

 Most attendees get to see a repairer straight away but coffee, tea and cake are provided to keep you occupied if you do need to wait.